Site navigation

 Engaging a towing operator

-You can engage a towing operator to monitor and enforce the conditions of your parking area on your behalf.
-When engaging a towing operator, you must ensure you choose an operator who is licensed with the Department of Transport and Main Roads and that they employ accredited drivers and assistants using licensed tow trucks.
+You can engage an accredited tow truck operator to monitor and enforce the conditions of your parking area on your behalf.
+When engaging an operator, you must ensure you choose an operator who is accredited with the Department of Transport and Main Roads and that they employ accredited drivers and assistants using authorised tow trucks.
 You should also consider whether their services, fees and business practices meet your needs.

-You can confirm a tow truck operator is licensed by asking to see their tow truck licence, issued by us.
+You can confirm if a tow truck operator is accredited by asking to see their accreditation document, issued by us.

-Once you have chosen a licensed tow truck operator, you must enter into a contract with them authorising the removal of vehicles parked on the property.
+Once you have chosen an accredited tow truck operator, you must enter into a contract with them authorising the removal of vehicles parked on the property.
 Once a written contract is in place a Towing Consent form must also be completed.
 The Towing Consent is proof that the contract exists.
-A Towing Consent form is available from the Tow truck licence holder page.
-The Towing Consent must be produced to a vehicle owner if they make a request to either the tow truck driver or licence holder.
+A Towing Consent form is available from the page Information for accredited tow truck operators.
+The Towing Consent must be produced to a vehicle owner if they make a request to either the tow truck driver or operator.

 If you are uncertain whether you have an appropriate arrangement with the tow truck operator to remove vehicles on your behalf, you should obtain independent legal advice.